Drumsin/aoe4-generated-map-debugger/README.md

 ## Troubleshooting

+#### The number of terrain columns per row is overflowing and the generation doesn't look correct.

+Check the "Meters per square" field option in the editor toolbar is set to the same value of what your map code is using.

+#### When I copy a large portion of my code from the editor pane to paste elsewhere, my browser freezes and I have to close the window.

+This is a known issue with the editor pane tool and the Chromium browser.
+Try using Firefox or Safari if this is an issue.

 #### The grid in the right pane doesn't load.
 It's completely blank with no tiles.

 There is a possibility that your browser security settings is blocking the web assembly (.wasm) file that parses the Lua code.
 In your browser settings, try lowering the security settings from a Strict mode to a Standard/Balanced mode.

-#### The number of terrain columns per row is overflowing and the generation doesn't look correct.

-Check the "Meters per square" field option in the editor toolbar is set to the same value of what your map code is using.

-#### When I copy a large portion of my code from the editor to paste elsewhere, my browser freezes and I have to close the window.

-This is a known issue with the editor pane tool and the Chromium browser.
-Try using a different browser like Firefox or Safari.

 ### Disclaimer
 Nothing in this debug tool is made, distributed, or supported by Relic Entertainment Inc, World's Edge LLC, and Microsoft Corporation.